1 - Will your trap test fire?

 If you’re traps not counting, you won’t know if it’s catching!
-Because scavenging is so common, it’s normal not to see any bodies under your trap.
+Because scavenging is so common, it’s really common not to see any bodies under a trap.
 We’ve got a quick video about scavenging here.

 If your trap has a counter, but it's not registering any kills it may be attached incorrectly.
 Check out this video for how to correctly install a counter.

 We recommend the Chirp kit for all our customers.
-It’s a Bluetooth device that records how many kills you have, connecting with your smartphone via the Chirp App.
+It’s a Bluetooth device which records how many kills you have, connecting with your smart phone via the Chirp App.
 You can learn more about Chirp here.

 6 - Is your trap set up correctly?